PSEAH Initiative Uganda

 Partner with Us in Refugee Work

-With limited funds, we have sought partnerships with schools in Kampala, Wakiso, Ssembabule, Masaka, and Ntungamo to provide bursaries for 67 children in the past four years and over 200+ children with education aid in the past seven years.
-These children, enrolled in both primary and secondary schools, are receiving support for their education.
-However, the need is still dire, and we urgently require more funding to ensure more children can access quality education and break the cycle of poverty.
+With limited funds, we have sought partnerships with schools in Kampala, Wakiso, Ssembabule, Masaka, and Ntungamo to provide bursaries for over 200 children in the past four years and over 500+ children with education aid in the past seven years.
+These children, enrolled in both primary and secondary schools, Tertiary and Universities in Uganda and are receiving support for their education and skills development.

 Sponsor a Child's Education